nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---

+2020-5-27

+11:50am We're working on a problem affecting Brooklyn connections at the moment

 2020-4-14

 10:30am The alignment problem at PH hub has been fixed and speeds should be back to normal in Brooklyn